-This shirazi salad recipe is made with fresh vegetables, chickpeas, and tangy citrus dressing.
-Make this salad to serve with dinner tonight!
+This shirazi salad has fresh vegetables, chickpeas, and tangy citrus dressing.
+Make this Middle Eastern salad recipe for a tasty side dish!

 What’s great about this refreshing shirazi salad is that it comes together in just 10 minutes, then chills while you grill up the main course.

 The name means “from Shiraz,” which is a large city in southwestern Iran.

 While similar to my recipe for Mediterranean chopped veggie salad, this one has chickpeas for a boost of protein.

 Note: This is just a partial list of ingredients.
 For the full ingredient list, see the recipe card at the bottom of this post.

 - Persian cucumbers - These are small, thin-skinned cucumbers with very low water content, making them crisp and mild in flavor.
 If you can’t find them, replace with english cucumbers or any other seedless variety.

 - Tomatoes - Roma tomatoes are the best option for this shirazi salad recipe.
 Choose ones that are firm with just a little give to them so they hold their shape when diced.
 You can remove the seeds if you’d like, but it’s not necessary.